 Announcing our Aspen Institute Tech Policy Hub Challenge Grant

-With our collaborator Michael Edson of Using Data, we have received a grant from the Aspen Institute Tech Policy Hub, funded by the Ford Foundation and the Omidyar Network, to help museums, libraries, and performing arts organizations work more directly with their communities during this challenging time in America.
+With our collaborator Michael Edson of Using Data, we received a grant from the Aspen Institute Tech Policy Hub, funded by the Ford Foundation and the Omidyar Network, to help museums, libraries, and performing arts organizations work more directly with their communities during this challenging time in America.
 (Read the full Aspen Tech Policy Hub announcement and the detailed press release.)

 - Arts & Minds, New York, NY (with Howes Studio), with Carolyn Halpin-Healy, Nellie Escalante, and Deborah Howes

 - Akron-Summit County Public Library System, Akron, OH, with Jennifer Stencel